Infinitusvoid/BoxedInMotion/README.md

 T_3 Raymarching

 ## Pipeline
-Select a theme example thrus create as many nice thoruses scenes save them each save them each sepeate have an exe file with motion names with than have audio and video_raw video_done subfolders decide how you will do this
+Select a theme example :
+thrus, than you  create as many nice thoruses scenes variations save them each save them each sepeate have an exe file with motion names with than have audio and video_raw video_done subfolders decide how you will do this

-# Template V_Scene[]_v_[name]
+# Template V_Scene[data_id]_v_[variation_number]
  * for every scene variation you create one motion video one template

-* Create variations for each scene as new project to keep code simple do this by create a template
+ * Create variations for each scene as new project to keep code simple do this by create a template named
-named

 Form :
 V_Scene_[]_v_[name]

+## Steps after video is created
-you create video
+ * you create video
-than you create many audios
+ * than you create many audios

-you mix them be
+ * you mix them be audacity

-you compose in davinci
-you refine the music
+ * you compose video and audio in davinci, apply you refine the music

-write a name and description
+ * write a name and description on youtube

-publish
+ * publish

-and publish link to video online do in the loop
+ * publish link to video online do in the loop

-# Table Motion N to V_Scene_[]_v_[name]
+# Table Motion N to V_Scene_[]_v_[]